serg29git/no/README.md

 Prints "n" followed by new line continuously until interrupted Includes simple installer script to place/remove the command (uses sudo when needed)

-Quick install (example)
+Quick install

-Save the installer script and run: bash install-no.sh Run the command: no
+Save the repository and run the installer
+Run the command: no
 Stop with Ctrl-C.